 - Our fees for portfolio management are significantly lower than the typical 1% of assets charged by most advisors.

 Yes!
 Most of our clients actually prefer to meet virtually!
 Even prior to COVID-19, our firm has met virtually with clients all across the country.
 Our suite of technology and software tools allows for easy collaboration without the need to be face-to-face.

 Wealth Engineers is a fee-only Registered Investment Advisor (RIA).
 This means that we generate 100% of our revenue from the advisory services we provide to our clients.
 We do not receive any commissions or referral fees from selling financial products or insurance, nor do we participate in wrap accounts.

 Unlike most banks and brokerage firms, Wealth Engineers provides clients with a clear firewall between their advisor and the entity that takes custody of their assets.
-In fact, all of our clients establish accounts in their own names with TD Ameritrade Institutional, a third-party custodian that is unaffiliated with Wealth Engineers.
+In fact, all of our clients establish accounts in their own names with Charles Schwab & Co., Inc., a third-party custodian that is unaffiliated with Wealth Engineers.

 Should a client ever decide to discontinue their relationship with us, they are free to transfer the assets to any institution they desire.
 We’ll even help to ensure that the transfer goes smoothly.

 No. Our authorization is limited to the discretionary trading of securities in your account, deducting our management fees, and facilitating distributions/transfers to the account(s) that you authorize at your request.

 We help our wealth management clients with nearly every aspect of their financial life.
 This typically includes advice on retirement planning and social security, investments, tax planning and strategy, risk management and insurance analysis, and estate planning and gifting.